mihir787/case_study_one/case_study_one.md

 The code above is used to combine the beer and brewery data on a common identifier present in both data sets - the "Brewery_id" in the beer dataset and the "Brew_ID" in the breweries dataset.
 Once the datasets are combined a more meaningful name is applied to some of the columns and the order is changed placing the identifiers in more logical positions.

-Finally, the first and last six rows are shown.

 ### Missing Values in Data

-With any data, there will always be missing data points, so we ran an analysis to see if there were any specific fields that had an unusually high rate of missing data.
-This helps us determine if any results will require additional investigation due to the high amount of missing data.
+With any data, there will always be the potential for missing data points.
+Our data integrity team ran an analysis to see if there were any specific fields that had an unusually high rate of missing data.
+This helped us determine if any results required additional investigation due to the high amount of missing data.

 ```r